Eadgyth/Programming-Editor/README.md

    own folder.
 Projects can be retrieved after newly starting the program and a number of projects can be defined and selected between during runtime</li>
    <li>Compiling and testing of Java code and bundling a java program in a jar file; testing
-   a perl script; viewing html code in the default file browser</li>
+   a perl script; viewing html code in the default web browser</li>
    <li>A basic (interactive) console to view the output (error messages) during compiling
    and testing a program (also allows running self-chosen system commands)</li>
 </ul>